Spooky simple python tricks

 Photo by Chris Ried / Unsplash

 Python is an amazing programming language.
 Python is simple, concise and flexible.
 It is especially useful to quickly solve real problems.
-There is a reason that Python is the language of ML and AI.
+There is a reason that Python is the language of ML and AI and data sciences.

-Here are some simple python tricks to quickly format data, encode/decode various data types, and quickly automate exploring CISA KEV list.
+Here are some beginner python tricks to quickly format data, encode/decode various data types, and quickly automate exploring CISA KEV list.

 REPL